bufaale/Java-Visa/README.md

 ## Generating HTML Test Reports:

-Test reports are generated using Extent Reports.
-You can find the HTML reports in the test-output directory after running the tests.
+Test reports are generated using Allure.
+You can generate and view the Allure report with the following steps:

+**Generate Allure Reports**

+After running the tests, execute the following command to generate Allure reports:

+``allure generate allure-results``

 **Viewing the Report**

-To view the report, simply open a web browser (such as Chrome, Firefox, etc.) and navigate to the path of the ExtentReport.html file mentioned above.
-This will open the report in your browser, where you can see detailed execution details of each test case, including results, times, and more.
+To view the report, use the following command to launch the Allure server:

+`allure serve allure-results`

 ## Running Individual Test Classes